IBM/FfDL/etc/notebooks/art/README.md

 # Jupyter Notebook Using ART to Test the Robustness of Deep Learning Models

+This [Jupyter](http://jupyter.org/install) notebook shows how to

+- Launch training on your FfDL cluster using Jupyter notebook as a client
-This [Jupyter](http://jupyter.org/install) notebook shows how to use the [Adversarial Robustness Toolbox (ART)](https://github.com/IBM/adversarial-robustness-toolbox) to test the robustness of Deep Learning models against adversarial attacks.
+- Use [Adversarial Robustness Toolbox (ART)](https://github.com/IBM/adversarial-robustness-toolbox) to test the robustness of Deep Learning models against adversarial attacks.

 ## Prerequisites